raffaele-romeo/snap-game/README.md

 ## Assumptions

 * A minimum of one deck is necessary for gameplay.
-* The game is exclusively for two players.
-* When playing with just one deck, if the user's answer is "both" for matching cards option, the game automatically defaults to matching cards based on their values.
 * The stop condition occurs when the deck is completely exhausted.